scrapli/scrapli_cfg/README.md

 scrapli_cfg makes merging or replacing device configurations over Telnet or SSH easy, all while giving you the scrapli behaviour you know and love.

+*NOTE* this is still a work in progress, there is a lot of work to be done on the testing front in particular!

 #### Key Features: